psilord/buffer-space-mode/README.md

 # buffer-space
-An emacs packkage to help navigate large numbers of open buffers
+An emacs package to help navigate large numbers of open buffers